LizzyOrji123/Learning-Virtual-Control/README.md

 # Relearning Virtual control
-Uding the course on Udacity to learn and practicing on my terminal
+Using the course on Udacity to learn and practicing on my terminal